bazelbuild/bazel-blog/_posts/2019-06-18-list-strategy.md

 authors:
   - ishikhman
 ---
 **tl;dr**: Exciting news!
-After [0.27](https://blog.bazel.build/2019/06/17/bazel-0.27.0.html) release Bazel will *auto select* a suitable execution strategy if none is provided.
-Customization and strategy enforcement will still be possible and will be much easier to configure.
+After [0.27](https://blog.bazel.build/2019/06/17/bazel-0.27.0.html) release Bazel can *auto select* a suitable execution strategy, eliminating the need for manual configuration via command line flags in most cases.
+Customization and strategy enforcement is still possible if needed and has become much easier to configure.

+When Bazel executes commands that are a part of the build, such as compiler and linker invocations, test runs and so on, it has a choice on how to execute those commands (also called actions): locally, remotely, in a sandbox, and so on.
+This is controlled by [execution strategies](https://docs.bazel.build/versions/master/user-manual.html#strategy-options).
+Starting with 0.27 release, we implemented a feature in Bazel that will allow it to auto select a suitable execution strategy, eliminating the need for manual configuration via command line flags in most cases; and even in cases when customization and strategy enforcement is needed, it is still fully possible and has become much simpler.

 ## Before Bazel 0.27